hinell/lsp-timeout.nvim/README.md

 ## Overview

-Some LSP servers are terribly inefficient at memory management and can easily take up hunders RAM MBs if let unattended (just like VS Code).
-This plugin prevents excessive memory usage by restarting automatically stopped LSP servers on demand keeping neovim fast.
+Some LSP servers are terribly inefficient at memory management and can easily take up gigabytes of RAM MBs if left unattended (just like VS Code huh?!).
+This plugin prevents excessive memory usage by stopping and restarting LSP servers automatically upon gaining or loosing window focus, keeping neovim fast.

 ## ⚡Features